- Download Teacher’s Edition Lessons in PDF format

 - Lesson Index including Ellen White & Bible References

 Key Thought: In the face of God, everyone is eventually wrong.
 Our ideas fade into insignificance, as He gives answers to our misdirected questions.
 Lesson 11, December 10, 2016 1.
-Have a volunteer read James 2:14-17. a.
-Ask class members to share a thought on what the most important point in this text is. b.
-In what ways are faith and works … [Click to read more …]
+Have a volunteer read Job 38:1-4. a.
+Ask class members to share a thought on what the most important point in this text is. b. … [Click to read more …]

 God Speaks.
 Where has God been in the discussion so far?
 Why do you think Job and his friends spent so much of their energy and talking time dealing with the nature of God when He’s not even participating in their discussion?
 Since God caused the events to happen that affected Job, why do you think … [Click to read more …]